devfbe/gipgee/README.md

 In a feature branch, the gipgee will check which files have been changed in the branch and then build all images that have a matching `watchedAssets` configured in the gipgee.yaml.
 The pipeline will create and test a staging image, but not release it.

 ### Update Check
 The update check pipeline parses your `gipgee.yaml` and then creates update check jobs for the corresponding images.
 All images defined in the `targetLocations` will be pulled and update checks will be performed.
-The update check sonsists of two jobs.
+The update check consists of two jobs.
 #### The Skopeo layer check
 The skopeo layer check checks which layers the base image used for the given image has been configured.
 It downloads all layer infos (only the layer ids from the manifest, which is really lightweight) and check if the current image is still based on the base (by checking if the base image layer ids are the same as the first layer ids of the current image).